2020 in public domain: Entering the public domain in the United States

 Some of the published works that entered the public domain include the earliest sheet music for George Gershwin's Rhapsody in Blue and Buster Keaton's silent comedy film Sherlock Jr.

-Tom Lehrer
+Worldwide

 In October 2020, satirical singer/songwriter Tom Lehrer announced the release of all of his lyrics and music to the public domain.

+On February 28th 2020, Sketchfab released 1.7 thousand 3D models of cultural artefacts into the public domain.

+On February 27th 2020, the Smithsonian Institution announced it will release 2.6 million images into the public domain.

+On January 14th 2020, Paris Musées released 100,000 images of artworks in the public domain.